Chola dynasty

 The heartland of the Cholas was the fertile valley of the Kaveri River.
-They ruled a significantly larger area at the height of their power from the later half of the 9th century till the beginning of the 13th century.
-They unified peninsular India south of the Tungabhadra River, and held the territory as one state for three centuries between 907 and 1215 CE.
-Under Rajaraja I and his successors Rajendra I, Rajadhiraja I, Rajendra II, Virarajendra, and Kulothunga Chola I, the dynasty became a military, economic and cultural powerhouse in South Asia and Southeast Asia.
-The power and the prestige the Cholas had among political powers in South, Southeast, and East Asia at its peak is evident through their expeditions to the Ganges, naval raids on cities of the Srivijaya empire based on the island of Sumatra, and their repeated embassies to China.
-The Chola fleet represented the zenith of ancient Indian maritime capacity.
+They ruled a significantly larger area at the height of their power from the latter half of the 9th century till the beginning of the 13th century.
+They unified peninsular India south of the Tungabhadra River and held the territory as one state for three centuries between 907 and 1215 CE.
+Under Rajaraja I and his successors Rajendra I, Rajadhiraja I, Rajendra II, Virarajendra, and Kulothunga Chola I, the empire became a military, economic and cultural powerhouse in South Asia and Southeast Asia.